kylejgillett/und-atsc-python/README.md

 ## Activating the UND ATSC Python Environment

-Should you run into any issues with the instructions above, if JupyterLab doesn't open, or if you want to try updating a package within the environment, do so by *activating* the environment.
+To troubleshoot issues, install or update packages, or run Python commands directly within the UND ATSC environment, first activate the environment.
 This also varies by operating system:

 - ### Windows